 2.)
 Take some time away for you and your partner

-Some women prefer to go away for Christmas, whether that’s to a relative’s home or to somewhere completely new over Christmas.
+Some couples prefer to go away for Christmas, whether that’s to a relative’s home or to somewhere completely new over Christmas.
 This can act as a much needed escape from home, a change of scene and as space to take a meaningful pause.

 3.)
 Involve your baby

-Some women I have cared for have been able to include their little one in the festive celebrations by decorating a separate little Christmas tree with white lights and topped with a little star or angel to represent their baby.
+Some couples I have cared for have been able to include their little one in the festive celebrations by decorating a separate little Christmas tree with white lights and topped with a little star or angel to represent their baby.
 Having a visible symbol like this, or a special tree bauble, allows some women to feel that their baby is included and a part of their families Christmas traditions, which can be hugely comforting.

 ‘It’s the including Leo aspect that really helps soften the pain.
 It is, and never will be a cure.
 It isn’t us ‘making lemonade with the lemons’.
 It is simply finding a way to parent our baby, who isn’t with us anymore.’
 Blogger Jess from The Legacy of Leo, mother to baby Leo was born sleeping last January.